 We get asked many questions on email regards all aspects of belly dance and with everything connected.
 Below an attempt to answer some of the most commonly asked questions.

 For footwear you can go barefoot or with hermes dance sandals or soft ballet shoes, if you want to protect your feet or you are cold.
 Some people wear socks, but depending on the surface you will be dancing to, you may want to use anti slippery socks.
 For clothing, at the bottom you can wear Stretch leggings, yoga pants, or jazz-dance pants .
-On top a suggestion is Sports bra or other bra that offers adequate support.
+On top, a suggestion is Sports bra or other bra that offers adequate support underneath the proper top.
 Also recommended is a Leotard or choli top that keeps the midriff visible, or, if you do not want to bare your midriff, something not too baggy so the teacher can see your posture.
-A hip scarf or shimmy belt to emphasize and define hip movements.
+A hip scarf or shimmy belt is needed to emphasize and define hip movements.
 It does not have to have coins or beads, but for beginners coins are useful as, by seeing their movement and hearing the sound, it will help you understand if you are moving correctly.

 Absolutely NOT!
 Belly Dancers come in all shapes and sizes and the beauty of this art form is that you can feel free and comfortable and around other people.
 You can read more about this on our misconceptions page.

 Many see it as a woman’s dance, celebrating sensuality and power of being a woman (although men dance it too and many are very good!).
 Sohair Zaki, Fifi Abdou, Lucy, Dina, who are all popular dancers in Egypt, are above the age of 40.
 Many feel that you have limited life experiences to use as a catalyst for dance until you reach “a certain age”.
 More mature dancers tend indeed to be more expressive.
 Also, because belly dance movements are kind on the body and natural in the way that they do not force the body in unnatural positions, the body does not tend to be worn out after many years of practice and one can also start practising this dance after the age of 50 (I know a few dancers who started at 50 and they still dance in the in 70s and they dance very well).

 The health benefits are both mental and physical.
 Dancing is a good cardio-vascular work out, it helps increase flexibility and focuses on the torso or ‘core muscles’.
 It is suitable for all ages and body types and can be as physical as the participant chooses to make it.
 Individuals would be wise to consult a doctor before starting belly dance, just as with starting any new exercise routine.
 It is also advised that one talks with the instructor to see what level his or her classes are geared for.
 Mental health benefits, for many belly dancers, include an improved sense of well being, elevated body image and self-esteem as well as a generally positive outlook that comes with regular, enjoyable exercise.